oddluck/limnoria-plugins/Undercut/README.txt

-This is a Supybot plugin implementation of psychological number games described in Metamagical Themas by Douglas Hofstadter.
+Psychological number game as described in "Metamagical Themas" by Douglas Hofstadter.

 ==== Usage ====